aksh4r/Airbnb_Full_Project_Comprehensive_Data_Insights_and_Visualizations/README.md

 ### Folders:

-- Project Management: Includes the project brief and planning materials.
 - Data: Raw data files (not included in the repository for privacy reasons).
-- Scripts: Tableau workbook file detailing the analysis (`AirBnb Full Project.twb`).
 - Analysis: Screenshots of dashboards and supporting visualizations.
-- Sent to Client: Final report exported as PDF and/or Excel.
+- Sent to Client: Final report exported as PDF.